rafaelbaldasso/Khitai/README.md

 wget https://raw.githubusercontent.com/rafaelbaldasso/Khitai/main/khitai.py

 python khitai.py -i
-# Requires an elevated terminal to install everything smoothly (sudo su) or the sudo password (asked during the process)
+# Requires an elevated terminal (sudo su) or the sudo password (asked during the process)

 > For the Postfix configuration, just keep advancing with the default configs.
 ```